 "Something worse."
 Dawn didn't want to think about that night.
 "When she died, I was called."

-"That doesn't seem fair, somehow," Lisa observed.
+"That doesn't seem fair, somehow," Lisa said.

-"Tell me about it."
+"Right?"
 Dawn looked over.
 "I'm sorry about the way I've been acting.
 It's just so much has happened and then this.
 It was all too much, I guess."

 "So now that we know, you won't be all weird around us, will you?"
 Lisa's face got stern.
 "I mean I don't care if you are the slayer.
 You used to care about school and your friends."

-"I guess it does," Dawn smiled sheepishly.
+"I guess it does."
+Dawn smiled sheepishly.

 Her friend just nodded, then headed up the walk.
 Once she was safely inside, they started walking again.